 In 1988, Doug was on the staff of the first USA Under 19 team that won the World Championship in Australia.
-The Coaching staff included Guy Whitten, Bob Shriver, Doc Dougherty, and Tom Flatley – all members of the NILCA Hall of Fame.
+The Coaching staff Guy Whitten, Bob Shriver, Doc Dougherty and Tom Flatley – all members of the NILCA Hall of Fame.

 In 2008-2009 Doug was honored by being named Virginia Independent School Coach of the Year.
 Throughout Doug’s coaching tenure, the STAB lacrosse program has produced numerous HS All Americans and Collegiate Players.

-His wife Karin of 36 years, a former teacher and coach, has given her support, understanding, and invaluable advice to make Doug a better coach, teacher, and person.
-With older brother Bob, they have shared a lifetime in coaching.
+Karen, his wife of 37 years and herself a former teacher and coach, has given her support, understanding and invaluable advice to make Doug a better coach, teacher and person.
+With older Brother Bob, they have shared a lifetime in coaching.

 Perhaps, Doug’s career can be best described in the words of a former player: “Coach Tarring was definitely a great mentor to me, not only as a coach, but also an individual.
 He could always establish a connection with his players.
 His message was always the same, forget the previous play, the next one is the most important.”

 White is the all-time winningest boy’s lacrosse coach in the public schools in the State of Maryland.
 Following the 2019 season White retired after compiling an overall career record of 455-198 in 43 seasons.